asoorji/parabank/README.md

 - **Cypress Dashboard:** For real-time test monitoring and detailed reports, integrate with the Cypress Dashboard by configuring `cypress.config.js` with your project ID and record key.

-## Features

-- **Faker for Test Data:** Faker is used to generate dynamic test data such as usernames, addresses, and phone numbers.
-- **Username Uniqueness Check:** The automation script checks for existing usernames during registration and generates a unique username if needed.
-- **Retry Mechanism:** The retry mechanism is implemented to handle flaky tests and ensure reliable test execution.
-- **Daily Email Notifications:** GitHub Actions configuration includes a step to send daily email notifications with test results.